annmaryvinod/Python-Basics-/README.md

     * sum(arr) : finds the sum of all entries in the list
     * nums.sort() : sorts in the ascending order

+13. Tuple : similar to list.
+But it is IMMUTABLE!